richard-ui/b_fitness_store/README.md

 - As a First Time user, I want to understand the main concept of the site and learn the intention of its relevance.

   i.
-Upon entering the site, it is clear to the user that the website is about something to do with Gym and Fitness, due to the sites background image.
-Also the use of dark colours on the site make
-     it apparant makes the user feel that they are in a gym environment.
+Upon entering the site, users are automatically greeted with a clean and easily readable bootstrap navigation bar, with the Title and logo of a Dumbell that clearly represents exercise.

+  ii.
+The Background is an image of weight training, therefore the user can understand a quick and efficent way to understand that the site sells 'GYM' equipment.

 - As a First time user, I want to be able to navigate the site in an easy and efficient way without any complex design.

   i.
-The navigation is clear, with most of the site being a dark theme, the navigation is white making it stand out to the user.

-  ii.
-These links are also dynamic as specific links will be shown depending on whether the user is logged in or not.
+The use of a navigation bar is at the top of the page with links and 'icons' to emphasise them.

-- As a First Time user, I want to be able to register
+- As a First Time user, I want to be able to register an Account

   i.
-In the navbar a link named register that when clicked will take the user to the register page.

-  ii.
-They will then create using a username and password
+The user can navigate to the register page by going to the account link on the navbar.
+Depending on whether they are logged in or not it will show different drop down options.

-- As a First Time user, I want to be able to browse and search for recipes.
+- As a First Time user, I want to be able to see a list of products displayed on the products page.

   i.
-A card is displayed on the homepage allowing me to type in a recipe and click the seasrch button beside it.
-  Recipes will display below.
+When the user first visits, the home page displays a shop now button which they can use to navigate the products page.
+This opens up a table of products that the user can see.

   ii.
-If no recipes are found a "No results found" message will warn the user immediately.

-- As a First Time user, I want to get inspiration for a recipe to make myself.

-  i.
-The images have an effect on what food the user may desire

-  ii.
-The Cuisines list in the dropdown provide nationalities, as they view them, they can think of recipes from one of these Countrie's.
+They can also use the dropdown list with the option 'All Products' which perform the same request.

 ### Returning User's: